 Not enough people are paying attention to the fact that when heading to bed, technology is not our friend.
 Books are.
 Meditative rituals are.
 Journalling is.
 A gratitude practice and visualization are.
 These are all designed to wind down our internal system, while technology stimulates it.

 I know, I know.
 You've heard this before.
 But do we really hear it enough and act?
 Stop the use of all technology at least half and hour before bed.
 That means no cell phone, no laptop and no Kindle.
 The light that derives from these devices blocks the hormone in charge of regulating sleep and wakefulness.

 A 30 minute wind down with relaxation, reading a hard copy, or any of the above-mentioned suggestions all have a calming effect to make it easier to fall asleep.

 3. Alcohol before bed

 We all like a good glass of wine now and then.
 If your alcohol intake is to close to bed time, you might want to stop two hours before you hit the pillow.
 Not only does it effect the quality of your sleep, it may also make it harder to fall asleep or stay asleep, affecting you in the wee hours of the morning.

 Alcohol induced sleep also effects the quality of our dreams, for those who might have a dream journal practice.

 My cup of coffee is the one that helps me ease into the morning.
-I rely on it for balance and it is a winner in preventing me from barking at my loving spouse when he's trying to gently get me up.
+I rely on it for balance and it is a winner in preventing me from barking at my loving partner when he's trying to gently get me up.
 However, it's a pick me up and I never need it beyond 11AM.
 Once I've gotten the boost I need from it, I send it on its way.